 Alpaca Board and Batten via Simply Beautiful by Angela

 Light can play a huge role in how neutral paint colors actually end up looking in a space.
-Hidden colors can peek through depending on windows, natural light, and artificial light in your space.
+Hidden undertones can sneak through depending on what’s outside your windows, the amount of natural light, as well as the artificial light in your room.

 Real Room Examples